evolution-srs/web-development-courses-practice/developing-front-end-app-with-react/README.md

 ### Description:
 ---
-This folder contain the following labs modules:
+This folder contains labs for the following modules:

 * Introduction to React and Class Components.